kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 APIServer and kubelet can be update / downgraded independently.

-Upgrade the external storage controller after APIServer to take advantage of the new feature if desired.
+Upgrade external-resizer after APIServer to take advantage of the new feature if desired.
 Otherwise, admin can also utilize the new feature manually with kubectl.

-Downgrade/Reconfigure the external storage controller before APIServer to avoid updating PV nodeAffinity being rejected.
+Downgrade/Reconfigure external-resizer before APIServer to avoid updating PV nodeAffinity being rejected.

 ### Version Skew Strategy